 It is strongly encouraged to submit any proposed recommendations in advance of the European Regional Forum to email@example.com

 The European Regional Forum will be an online event.
 Further details for joining the meeting will be sent following confirmation of registration.

-Interpretation in English and Russian is anticipated.
+Interpretation will be available in English and Russian.